HaiyanJia-Lehigh/DataVisualization/WeeklySchedule/day5.md

 This quiz contains nine multiple-choice questions, plus one at the beginning that asks for your full name for grading purposes.

-To access the quiz, please click on the link below:
+_To access the quiz, please click on this link_:
 <a target=_blank href=https://lehigh.co1.qualtrics.com/jfe/form/SV_3ZTeXXG1GFZr0bz>Quiz 2</a>

 ## Practice: In Class